Are you and your partner about to get married? Before you say "I do," you…

 2. Premarital Debts

-If one spouse has debt going into the marriage, include in the agreement whether both parties are responsible for paying the debt as a part of household bills, or if it's the sole responsibility of the spouse.
+If one spouse has debt going into the marriage, include in a prenup whether both parties are responsible for paying the debt as a part of household bills, or if it's the sole responsibility of the spouse.
 You can also protect your spouse from being subject to creditors during your marriage or in the event of a divorce.

-If two people divorce, the lower-earning spouse may be entitled to spousal support, but a marital prenup can reduce or waive the spouse's right.
-It's important to note that a judge may terminate this provision if it's deemed unfair.
+A marital prenup can also reduce or waive the spouse's right—though it's important to note that a judge may terminate this provision if it's deemed unfair.

 4. Financial Responsibilities

 Who will be responsible for taking care of household expenses?
 How much is each party expected to contribute toward retirement?
+Who will be responsible for paying off debts?
 These questions need to be answered before getting married, and financial obligations can also be outlined in your prenuptial agreement so that both parties are on the same page.

 5. Provisions for Children from Previous Relationships